kevinwlu/fye/README.md

 * [Institutional review board](https://en.wikipedia.org/wiki/Institutional_review_board) (IRB)
 * [Joseph Telushkin](https://en.wikipedia.org/wiki/Joseph_Telushkin), "Moral imagination is the ability to think through the implications of our actions, particularly as to how they will affect others."
 * [Henry Ward Beecher](https://en.wikipedia.org/wiki/Henry_Ward_Beecher) 1813—1887, “Expedients are for the hour; principles for the ages.”
+* [Thomas Babington Macaulay](https://en.wikipedia.org/wiki/Thomas_Babington_Macaulay) 1800&mdash;1859, "The measure of a man's real character is what he would do if he knew he would never be found out."
 ## Week 13: Building Social and Emotional Intelligence Through Involvement and Leadership
 * Video [Getting Involved](https://www.youtube.com/watch?v=Pvx_T2bzQvQ)
 * Video [Ron's Method vs. Chris' Method | Parks and Recreation](https://www.youtube.com/watch?v=iegCuhhXwi0), January 3, 2023